chipparddev/loot-filters/PhysClawCampaignOnly/README.md

-# About this filter

 *CampaignOnly note: This filter should only be used for races/speedruns to A10 or earlier.
-Don't use this filter if you plan on mapping.*
+Don't use it if you plan on mapping.*

+*Version note: This filter is for 3.22.
+There are no plans for it to be updated for 3.23 leaguestart, and it shouldn't be used for leaguestarting anyways.*

+# About this filter:

 This filter is for phys claw builds.
 It's perfectly usable for A5 runs, but is tailored more towards A10.